rainlab/translate-plugin/README.md

         public $translatable = ['name'];
     }

-The attribute will then contain the default language value and other language code values can be created by using the `translationContext()` method.
+The attribute will then contain the default language value and other language code values can be created by using the `translateContext()` method.

     $user = User::first();

     // Outputs the name in the default language echo $user->name;

-    $user->translationContext('fr');
+    $user->translateContext('fr');

     // Sets the name in French
     $user->name = 'Giselle';

     // Outputs the name in French
     echo $user->name;

+The `lang()` method is a shorthand version of `translateContext()` and is also chainable.

+    // Outputs the name in French
+    echo $user->lang('fr')->name;

+This can be useful inside a Twig template.

+    {{ user.lang('fr').name }}

+There are ways to get and set attributes without changing the context.

+    // Gets a single translated attribute for a language
+    $user->getTranslateAttribute('name', 'fr');

+    // Sets a single translated attribute for a language
+    $user->setTranslateAttribute('name', 'Jean-Claude', 'fr');

 ## Content translation